sw00/ephemeral/README.md

 https://twitter.com/hivickylai/status/ `1052624100617785344`

-Set one ID to whitelist, or multiple IDs using the separator `:`:
+Set one ID to whitelist, or multiple IDs using the separator `:` like so:

 ```
 WHITELIST = 1052624100617785344:1052942396034609152